kiehnlab/gait_analysis/README.md

 <img src = 'media/groups.png' title='groups'>
 </p>

 You can add videos to certain groups by clicking on the corresponding button on the right side of the group's name.

+**IMPORTANT!!!**
+Selected videos have to be taken out of the project folder.
+We assume that the location of the videos is within a project structure and by following specific instruction the tool can find coresponding files with the coordinates.

 Finally, you have the possibility to perform statistical analysis between selected groups.
 For this purpose the tool allows multiple personalised options that you can select from.